ryanwholey/kube-hobby-cluster/README.md

 - Automate joining and patching cluster
 - Full script to bring up cluster (vs individual steps)
 - Move away from ansible directly and use the terraform ansible provider
+- Remove haproxy lb in favor of managed NLB